If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 This camera uses zone focusing, which is a step away from full automatic and a few steps down from rangefinders.
 By pushing the “zone” of focus, the lens will adjust the focus plane.

-I prefer the mechanics of the XA2 simply because of the zone focusing and ability to manually set ISO.
+I prefer the mechanics of this Olympus film camera simply because of the zone focusing and ability to manually set ISO.

 The cons would definitely be not being able to control the shutter speed.
 This means more blurred photos.
 Basically you have to shoot this camera in bright sunlight only, for the images to come out the sharpest.

-So to restore some balance and sanity and reassure anyone looking for a capable, fun and affordable 35mm film compact that they’re still available, the favourite model is easily the Pentax Espio 105mi.
+So to restore some balance and sanity and reassure anyone looking for a capable, fun and affordable compact Pentax 35mm film camera, one of the favourite models is easily the Pentax Espio 105mi.

 Compact in just 105mm wide, good handling with a rubber front grip, and all the functions you really need, including focus lock, infinity focus and flash disable.